 Copyright © 2015 Inderscience Enterprises Ltd. A company must purchase a lot of diverse components and raw materials from different upstream suppliers to manufacture or assemble its products.
 However, it is not only a very complicated and perplexing task to select outstanding suppliers for decision-makers of strategic purchasing, but also it involves uncertainty and produces erroneous results while considering single criteria.
 For this reason, the decision-makers of strategic purchasing greatly require an efficient, valid and fair tool to assist them in selecting appropriate suppliers forthwith.
 This paper proposes a supplier selection model for any kind of company by using MATLAB fuzzy logic toolbox to help the purchasing department in selecting the most appropriate supplier.
 The main task in the proposed model involves determining the numerical score for different suppliers considering their respective performance in various qualitative and quantitative evaluation criteria and then selecting the best supplier having highest score.
 Fuzzy control is used to determine the best supplier by calculating the score in selected evaluation criteria which are provided in numerical values for the convenience of calculation.

-Paul, SK, Azeem, A & Ghosh, AK 2015, 'Application of adaptive neuro-fuzzy inference system and artificial neural network in inventory level forecasting', International Journal of Business Information Systems, vol. 18, no. 3, pp. 268-284.View/Download from: UTS OPUS or Publisher's site
+Paul, SK, Azeem, A & Ghosh, AK 2015, 'Application of adaptive neuro-fuzzy inference system and artificial neural network in inventory level forecasting', International Journal of Business Information Systems, vol. 18, no. 3, pp. 268-284.View/Download from: Publisher's site

 Copyright © 2015 Inderscience Enterprises Ltd. Determining optimum level of inventory is very important for any organisation which depends on various factors.
 In this research, six main factors have been considered as input parameters and the inventory level has been considered as the single output for this inventory management problem.
 Price of raw material, demand of raw material, holding cost, setup cost, supplier's reliability and lead time are considered as input parameters.
 An adaptive neuro-fuzzy inference system (ANFIS) has been applied as the artificial intelligence technique for modelling the inventory problem.
 ANFIS results have been compared with results from another artificial intelligence technique, artificial neural network (ANN), to validate the output results.
 Performance of both methods has been shown regarding different error measures.
 Comparison clearly shows the superiority of ANFIS results over ANN results and thus makes ANFIS a better choice for inventory level forecasting.

-Paul, SK, Sarker, R & Essam, D 2014, 'Managing real-time demand fluctuation under a supplier-retailer coordinated system', INTERNATIONAL JOURNAL OF PRODUCTION ECONOMICS, vol. 158, pp. 231-243.View/Download from: UTS OPUS or Publisher's site
+Paul, SK, Sarker, R & Essam, D 2014, 'Managing real-time demand fluctuation under a supplier-retailer coordinated system', INTERNATIONAL JOURNAL OF PRODUCTION ECONOMICS, vol. 158, pp. 231-243.View/Download from: Publisher's site

-Paul, SK, Azeem, A, Sarker, R & Essam, D 2014, 'Development of a production inventory model with uncertainty and reliability considerations', OPTIMIZATION AND ENGINEERING, vol. 15, no. 3, pp. 697-720.View/Download from: UTS OPUS or Publisher's site
+Paul, SK, Sarker, R & Essam, D 2014, 'Real time disruption management for a two-stage batch production-inventory system with reliability considerations', EUROPEAN JOURNAL OF OPERATIONAL RESEARCH, vol. 237, no. 1, pp. 113-128.View/Download from: Publisher's site

-Sultana, I, Ahmed, I, Chowdhury, AH & Paul, SK 2014, 'Economic design of X¯ control chart using genetic algorithm and simulated annealing algorithm', International Journal of Productivity and Quality Management, vol. 14, no. 3, pp. 352-372.View/Download from: UTS OPUS or Publisher's site
+Sultana, I, Ahmed, I, Chowdhury, AH & Paul, SK 2014, 'Economic design of X¯ control chart using genetic algorithm and simulated annealing algorithm', International Journal of Productivity and Quality Management, vol. 14, no. 3, pp. 352-372.View/Download from: Publisher's site

 © 2014 Inderscience Enterprises Ltd. Control charts are very popular for monitoring production processes and designed economically to achieve minimum quality costs.
 This paper focuses on evaluating the performance of genetic algorithm (GA) and simulated annealing algorithm (SAA) in economical design of X¯ control chart.
 The performances of GA and SAA is demonstrated through a numerical example and the results were compared with Montgomery (1982).
 To outperform Montgomery's approach the paper dealt with the same example and demonstrate its utility.
 Duncan model of single assignable cause without taking into account process improvement and statistical properties is adopted to formulate the cost minimising equation and the computation is achieved through Simpson's one-third approximation rule.
 A comparison between the performance of GA and SAA is also exhibited in this paper.
 Copyright